The Benefits Of An Individualized Addiction Treatment Plan

 - Emotional and behavioral conditions and complications

-- Readiness of the patient to change or quit using substances
+- The readiness of the patient to change or quit using substances

 - Dangers of relapse or continued use after rehab is done, or evaluation of past relapse history